alexuflexu/movie_api/README.md

 This API uses JWT for authentication.
 Include the JWT token in the Authorization header for protected routes.

 ## Deployment
-This API is hosted on Render.
+This API is hosted on Render: https://movie-api-1-34lz.onrender.com